bhk/scam/reference.md

 Note that in a word-encoded value -- and therefore, in a vector -- `!` is always followed by one of four characters.
 Other two-character sequences can be combined with word-encoded values to designate separators or markers.
-In SCAM hash maps, `!=` delimits word-encoded keys from values.
+In dictionaries, `!=` delimits word-encoded keys from values.

-### Hashes
+### Dictionaries

-Hashes in SCAM are lists of zero or more (key, value) pairs.
-They are similar in purpose to "a-lists" in Lisp, "dictionaries" in Python, "tables" in Lua, "hashes" in Perl, and so on.
-While they are not necessarily implemented in terms of "hash tables", lookup is quite fast due to the way make's builtins are used.
-Pairs may be combined using `append`.  `hash-get` retrieves a value, given a key and a hash.
+Dictionaries in SCAM are analogous to "a-lists" in Lisp, "dictionaries" in Python, "tables" in Lua, "hashes" in Perl, and so on.
+Each dictionary is a list of key-value pairs.

+A number of functions are provided for working with dictionaries:

+ - `(dict-get KEY DICT)` retrieves the VALUE element of the first pair matching KEY.

+ - `(dict-find KEY DICT)` returns the first pair matching KEY.

+ - `(dict-key PAIR)` extract the "key" element from PAIR.

+ - `(dict-value PAIR)` extract the "value" element from PAIR.

+ - `(dict-compact DICT)` removes pairs from DICT that are preceded by another pair sharing the same KEY.

+An empty dictionary, `{}`, is equivalent to `nil`.

+A dictionary with one item is equivalent to a single pair.
+Pairs can be combined using `append`.

-    > (append (hash-bind "a" 1)
+    > (append { a: nil }
-    +         (hash-bind "b" [1 2 3]))
+    +         { b: (range 1 3) } )
-    {a: 1, b: [1 2 3]}
+    {a: "", b: [1 2 3]}
-    > (hash-get "b" *1)
+    > (dict-get "b" *1)
     [1 2 3]